tomasgunn/afx2lg/src/distribution/readme.txt

     the backup.

 axeloader:
-    Use it to send preset files to the AxeFx.
-The utility will send the preset file to the current edit buffer (overriding the embedded preset id) so that no presets are ever overwritten.
+    Use it to send preset, backup or IR files to the AxeFx.
+    When sending only a single preset, the utility will send the preset to the current edit buffer, overriding the embedded preset id, so that no presets are ever overwritten.
 This is to allow the user to pick a place for storing the preset or to preview a preset without saving.
 I.e. it's great for previewing and adding AxeExchange presets to your AxeFx.

-    If you set it up as the default handler for .syx files, it will send the prest file directly to the AxeFx when you double click the .syx file.
+    If you set axeloader up as the default handler for .syx files, it will send the data directly to the AxeFx when you double click the .syx file.

-    The utility only supports preset files right now, but support for bank files and user cabs should be possible in the future.
+    Alternatively, you can drag and drop .syx files onto axeloader to send it to the AxeFx.

+afx2lg:
+    A simple utility to update and generate setup files for the Little Giant from Gordius (http://gordius.be).
+    You can run the utility without any arguments and it will prompt you for input.
+If you do prefer to use arguments run "afx2lg -?" for details.

+    For more, see 'example_setup.lgp' below.

 example_setup.lgp:

     This is an example setup file (actually it's what I use in conjunction with afx2lg) made with Control Center.
     Open this file up in Control Center, take a look at the patches,